alanhuang9411/alanhuang9411/README.md

 - 👋 Hi, I’m @alanhuang9411
 - 👀 I’m interested in video games and pop music
-- 👨‍🎓 I'm a linguist with MA degree
+- 👨‍🎓 I'm a linguist with MA degree in Nanjing University
 - 🌱 I live in Mainland China
 - 🤔 I work in AI data industry, specifying in data for multi-lingual ASR/TTS/NLP
 - 📫 How to reach me: alanhuang9411@outlook.com